-We are a passionate team of caring individuals with one common goal: to make the lives of seniors in Douglas County the best it can be.
+We are a passionate team of caring individuals with one common goal: to make the lives of older adults in Douglas County the best it can be.

 To do this, we bring together volunteers, education, resources, and innovation.
 Using the power of the internet, we give aging Douglas County residents more options to live life on their terms.